blue bulletin from bcidaho

 Talk to your doctor

 Talk to your provider about bone health at your next visit to see if you need to get a bone density screening.
-If you are at risk and need to get screened for osteoporosis, you and your provider can work together to create a personal care plan to reduce further bone loss.
+If you are at risk and need to get screened for osteoporosis, you and your provider can work together to create a personal care plan to prevent further bone loss.

 Posted: September 14, 2022